Reheating in tachyonic inflationary models: Effects on the large scale curvature perturbations

 The remainder of this paper is organized as follows.
 In the following section, we shall summarize the essential background equations for the system consisting of the tachyon and a perfect fluid and set up scenarios of transition from inflation to radiation domination.
-In \sref{sec:sp}, we shall obtain the equations describing the scalar perturbations for the system of the tachyon and a perfect fluid.
-In \sref{sec:ep}, we shall evolve the coupled system of equations describing the perturbations and study the effects of the transition from inflation to the radiation dominated epoch on the super-Hubble curvature perturbations.
+In Sec.~\ref{sec:sp}, we shall obtain the equations describing the scalar perturbations for the system of the tachyon and a perfect fluid.
+In Sec.~\ref{sec:ep}, we shall evolve the coupled system of equations describing the perturbations and study the effects of the transition from inflation to the radiation dominated epoch on the super-Hubble curvature perturbations.
 We shall plot the spectrum of curvature perturbations at the end of inflation as well as at the early stages of the radiation dominated epoch.
-We shall also explicitly illustrate that it is the growth of the isocurvature perturbations that acts as the source of change in the amplitude of the curvature perturbations during the transition.
-Finally, in \sref{sec:d}, we conclude with a summary and a discussion on the results we have obtained.
+We shall also explicitly illustrate that the intrinsic entropy perturbation associated with the tachyon and the relative non-adiabatic pressure perturbation between the tachyon and radiation decay in a similar fashion before and after the transition to the radiation dominated epoch.
+It is the behavior of these non-adiabatic pressure perturbations which ensure that the amplitude of the curvature perturbations remains unaffected during reheating.
+Finally, in Sec.~\ref{sec:d}, we conclude with a summary and a discussion on the results we have obtained.
 In the appendix, we shall discuss the corresponding results for the chaotic inflation model in the case of the canonical scalar field.

 The notations and conventions we shall adopt are as follows.
 We shall set $\hbar=c=1$, but shall display $G$ explicitly, and define the Planck mass to be $M_{_{\rm Pl}}=\l(8\, \pi\, G\r)^{-1/2}$.
 We shall work with the metric signature of $(+,-,-,-)$.
 We shall express the various quantities in terms of the cosmic time~$t$, and we shall denote differentiation with respect to~$t$ by an overdot.
 While we shall use the subscript $i$ to denote the spatial components of, say, the momentum flux associated with the matter fields, the subscripts $\alpha$ and $\beta$ shall refer to the two components of matter.